 - Writing a good application takes time and planning.
-Also, multiple review rounds. - Good idea to discuss timeline with supervisor.
+Multiple rounds of edits. - Good idea to discuss timeline with supervisor.

 Know what you are applying for:

 Read the terms of reference to confirm you meet the eligibility criteria and understand what is required to complete the application.